LIMB LENGTHENING SURGERY

 The advantages listed below are cited by patients who have limb lengthening surgery:

 Difficulties may inevitably arise during limb lengthening.
-What those issues will be and how soon we can spot and correct them are the key questions.
+If and when they occur, we will correct them.
 We may reduce the danger and consequences with thorough preparation before surgery and a very cautious approach during the operation.
-If a parent decides to have his or her child undergo this operation, the doctors and staff will inform them of the pros and cons to include reasonable expectations of the results.
-It involves the whole team.
+If parents decides to undergo this operation for their child, the doctors will inform them of the pros and cons.
+The information will also include reasonable expectations of the results.

 What Effects Does Limb Lengthening Surgery Have Over the Long Term?

 As long as the proper steps are taken throughout the consolidation phase, limb-lengthening surgery yields positive outcomes.
-However, the new bone may not develop properly if the distance between the bones is extended too quickly, which might cause long-term nerve and tissue damage.
-On the other hand, the bones may link together too rapidly — causing future problems — if the distance extends too slowly.
-Older children should not smoke and anti-inflammatory medication avoided.
+However, the new bone may not develop properly if the distance between the bones is extended too quickly.
+By being to fast, it may cause long-term nerve and tissue damage.
+On the other hand, the bones may link together too slowly and cause future problems as well.
+Older children should not smoke, and anti-inflammatory medication avoided.

 Make an Appointment with Medical City Children’s Orthopedics and Spine Specialists